isotopec-org/isotopec-cpuminer/README.md

-cpuminer-opt is a fork of cpuminer-multi by TPruvot with optimizations imported from other miners developped by lucas Jones, djm34, Wolf0, pooler, Jeff garzik, ig0tik3d, elmad, palmd, barrystyle, Jay D Dee, Optiminer, RicKillerz with additional optimizations by IsotopeCrypto.
+isotopec-cpuminer is a fork of cpuminer-multi by TPruvot and cpuminer-opt by Jay D Dee.
+With additional optimizations from other miners. lucas Jones, djm34, Wolf0, pooler, Jeff garzik, ig0tik3d, elmad, palmd, barrystyle, Jay D Dee, Optiminer, RicKillerz with additional optimizations by IsotopeCrypto.
+Live free and mine!

 All of the code is believed to be open and free.
 If anyone has a claim to any of it post your case in the IsotopeC Bitcoin Talk forum